aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/_index.md

 ## Absence Compensation

-If you miss the classes this week and you are going under the 80% allowed absence, you can compensate for them with these exercises from the [course book](https://primo.aalto.fi/permalink/358AALTO_INST/ha1cg5/alma999439982606526):
+If you miss the classes this week and you are going over the 20% allowed absence, you can compensate for them with these exercises from the [course book](https://primo.aalto.fi/permalink/358AALTO_INST/ha1cg5/alma999439982606526):

 Any of these exercises:
 - **Conditional Testing**